tc39/notes/es6/2012-07/july-25.md

 Bocoup, where we can put dev resources towards developing projects with Object.observe; for example converting existing Backbone applications, etc.

-RWS: Agree and will arrange.
+RWN: Agree and will arrange.